chmem — configure memory

 in the memory range.
 Alternatively a single block can

 be specified.
-BLOCKRANGE
+BLOCKRANGE requires the

 −−blocks